ryanisaacg/arcade-engine/README.md

 	- Previous-frame keyboard and mouse state polling

 ##Roadmap
-- [ ] Cache the changes to the Polygon and Camera structs
 - [ ] Fix solid objects
 - [ ] Variable draw depths
 - [ ] Draw the spatial maps